Shirshi: Education

-Shirshi has got an Urdu Primary School (till Std 7th) and a Marathi High School (till SSC).
-Apart from these two local schools, numerous other schools and educational bodies exists within a short distance.
-Students completing their Primary School in Urdu medium usually go for their higher education at the Adarsh High School in Karjee, Haji Mukadam School in Khed and L.T.T English Meduim School and Jounior Collage in Khed or some prefer the National School in the nearby village Savnas.
-There is also a Marathi medium High School in Shiv, just across the Jagbudi river.
+Shirshi is home to an Urdu Primary School (up to Standard 7) and a Marathi High School (up to SSC).
+In addition to these local institutions, several other schools and educational facilities are located nearby.
+Students who complete their primary education in Urdu often pursue higher studies at Adarsh High School in Karji, Haji Mukadam School in Khed, L.T.T.
+English Medium School and Junior College in Khed, or the National School in the neighboring village of Savnas.
+There is also a Marathi medium High School in Shiv, situated across the Jagbudi River.